Aravinth-Megnath/Time-Series-Forecasting/README.md

 ![Time-Series-Analysis](https://github.com/Aravinth-Megnath/Time-Series-Forecasting/assets/120720408/dfb7e257-dc8a-48cc-a856-850fccadb318)

+## Abstract

-This project focuses on predictive sales forecasting for a mobile shop using time series analysis and two different modeling approaches: XGBoost and FBProphet.
+This project focuses on predictive sales forecasting for a mobile shop using time series analysis and two different modeling approaches: FBProphet and XGBoost.
 The objective is to develop accurate forecasting models to gain insights into future sales trends and improve business decision-making.
+The FBProphet model achieved a MAPE of 0.12%, while XGBoost obtained a significantly lower MAPE of 0.11%.
+The study emphasizes the value of leveraging advanced machine learning models to enhance business analytics and optimize inventory management in the dynamic mobile market landscape.

+## Objective

+The objective of this project is to develop accurate sales forecasting models for a mobile shop using time series analysis.
+The study employs two distinct approaches, FBProphet and XGBoost, to predict future sales trends.
+By comparing the models' performance in terms of Mean Absolute Percentage Error (MAPE), the project aims to identify the most suitable forecasting technique.

 ## XGBoost Model